jaredhendrickson13/pfsense-saml2-auth/README.md

 available for other pfSense services such as SSH, captive portal, OpenVPN, etc.

 ## Disclaimers
-- This project is in no way affiliated with the pfSense project or it's parent organization Netgate.
+- This project is in no way affiliated with the pfSense project, or it's parent organization Netgate.
 Any use of the pfSense name is intended to relate the project to it's developed platform and in no way capitalizes on the pfSense trademark.
 By using this software, you acknowledge that no entity can provide support or guarantee functionality.